le catalogue de l'exposition : Autres Maîtres de l'Inde, coédition musée du quai Branly et Somogy, 160 p.

-These monumental terra-cotta sculptures (3 metres high), partly already discovered by the public representing horses, elephants, tigers, terrifying gods from Tamil Nadu (South India)
+These monumental terra-cotta sculptures (3 metres high) represent horses, elephants, tigers and terrifying gods from Tamil Nadu (South India)

 - Tomb of Molela: Clay gods (Rajasthan)

-Natural or coloured clay panels will be exhibited as mural compositions or as individual pieces, as they are put up in ertain temples of Rajasthan.
+Natural or coloured clay panels will be exhibited as mural compositions or as individual pieces, replicating the way they are displayed in certain of Rajasthan's temples.

 - Pithora: mural paintings (Western Centre of Gujarat)

-The mural paintings of the Rathava tribe showcased in the exhibition are also art of a special order for the musée du quai Branly.
-Traditionally created of arthen walls, they are exceptionally produced on canvases.
+The mural paintings of the Rathava tribe showcased in the exhibition also form part of a special commission for the musée du quai Branly.
+Traditionally they are created on earthen walls, but here they are exceptionally produced on canvases.

-The enclosure made for presenting these paintings showcases a main painting (the myth of creation) and secondary paintings on the lateral walls (in all three panels on canvas).
+The enclosure made to present these paintings showcases a main painting (the myth of creation) and secondary paintings on the lateral walls (in all three panels on canvas).

 - Tribal bronze figurines from the Bastar area, and Kondh regions (Orissa)

-The exhibition proposes the discovery of two groups of indigenous statuettes, cult related figurines, in bronze, accompanied by objects from daily life belonging to the collections of the musée du quai Branly, as well as big-sized contemporary sculptures, made by various artists.
+The exhibition offers the opportunity to discover two groups of indigenous cult related figurines in bronze, accompanied by objects from daily life belonging to the collections of the musée du quai Branly, as well as large-sized contemporary sculptures, made by various artists.
 This section of the exhibition also showcases cultural figurines from the Kondh (Orissa) and Gon (Chattisgarh) regions, along with other objects depicting day-to-day life.

 - Santhal: sculptures on wood and paintings (West Bengal)

-Sculptures on wood (masks and musical instruments) and painted rolls – that can reach up to 7 metres of length – which relate various founding myths of the Santhal culture.
+Sculptures on wood (masks and musical instruments) and painted rolls – that can reach a length of up to 7 metres – relate to various founding myths of the Santhal culture.

 - Waghri (Gurajat)

-A 5 metre long temple textile created by the nomadic Waghri community from Gujarat has been exhibited here.
-Locally called Matani- Pachedi (literally "from behind the goddess"), it was installed behind the deity and thus served as a temporary altar for this community that is continuously on the move.
+A 5 metre long temple textile created by the nomadic Waghri community from Gujarat is exhibited.
+Locally called Matani-Pachedi (literally "from behind the goddess"), it was installed behind the deity and thus served as a temporary altar for this nomadic community.

-The mountainous villages of the Nagas are represented through exceptional works such as warriors statues made of wood, jewellery and ceremonial clothes and warriors’ dresses.
+The mountainous villages of the Naga are represented through exceptional works such as warrior statues made of wood, jewellery and ceremonial clothes and warriors’ dresses.

 - Adivasi paintings

-The prolific works from the region of Madhya Pradesh and Chattisgarh have made us discover excellent popular painters: the paintings were carried out in return for the government’s support, and given as “remuneration” in particular for food aid given to the indigenous populations.
-Among the contemporary artists showcased in this “microcosm”, we find artists like Anand Shyam, Bhuri Bai, Dileep Shyam or Nankusia Shyam.
+The prolific works from the region of Madhya Pradesh and Chattisgarh have enabled many excellent popular painters to be discovered: the paintings were carried out in return for the government’s support and given as “payment” in particular for food aid given to the indigenous populations.
+Among the contemporary artists showcased in this “microcosm”, feature artists such as Anand Shyam, Bhuri Bai, Dileep Shyam or Nankusia Shyam.

-The visitors will also be able to admire 3 particularly impressive items: A wooden 6 metres long serpent, a wooden and cloth palanquin and a Bastar tiger sculpture made of painted terra-cotta.
-These three sculptures come from the collections of the Museum of Man of Bhopal in India.
+The visitor will also be able to admire 3 particularly impressive items: a wooden 6 metre long serpent, a wooden and cloth palanquin and a Bastar tiger sculpture made from painted terra-cotta.
+These three sculptures come from the Museum of Man's collections in Bhopal, India.

 section 3 - comtemporary artists

-This third and last section proposes a selection in the works of two world renowned contemporary artists, and present at the highest echelon of the global art market.
-Jivya Soma Mashe (Warli tribe /Thane district) and Jangarh Singh Shyam (Gond people, Madhya Pradesh).
+This third and last section proposes a selection of works by two world famous contemporary artists who are present at the highest echelons of the global art market: Jivya Soma Mashe (Warli tribe /Thane district) and Jangarh Singh Shyam (Gond people, Madhya Pradesh).
 Their works are showcased in a monographic fashion.